charlottekyng/usb-modules-v2/README.md

 ### Setting up data directories

 There are several options in terms of data files:
 1. If you start from FASTQs, you have a single or a single pair of fastqs per sample and you know your reads do not need trimming, then you put your files as `fastq/<SAMPLE_NAME>.1.fastq.gz` (and `fastq/<SAMPLE_NAME>.2.fastq.gz`).
 Then you are ready to run alignment.
+If you put your FASTQ files directly into the `fastq` directory this way, you need to set `MERGE_SPLIT_FASTQ=false`.
     ```
     >ls fastq
     SAMPLE1T.1.fastq.gz SAMPLE1T.2.fastq.gz SAMPLE2T.1.fastq.gz SAMPLE2T.2.fastq.gz (...)